aj-stein-nist/oscal-cli-demo/presentations/presentation_20230823.md

 - Today's presentation has the following goals.
   - Locate, download, and install oscal-cli releases
-  - Use the tool for its four high-level features
+  - Use the tool for its four high-level functionalities
   - Understand architecture for advanced usage to extend or adapt those features

 ---